Please feel free to comment on my review.

 The interviewees include Sylvester McCoy; Tracey Childs; Beth Chalmers and Alex Macqueen.
 There’s also the supporting cast members like Bradley Gardner; Miranda Keeling; Ben Porter; Sam Clemens; Julian Dutton and Alex Mallinson.
 And there’s director/co-writer Nicholas Briggs.

 I liked how Nick Briggs makes mention of the scripting and scheduling problems in his writers/director’s notes for the CD and the documentary.
-The documentary also includes the problem when Sylvester wasn’t around when he worked in ‘The Hobbit’ trilogy at the same time.
+The documentary also includes the problem when Sylvester wasn’t around as he was starring in ‘The Hobbit’ film trilogy at the same time.

 I found it fascinating how many of the supporting cast played a variety of characters in the story.
 Alex Mallinson certainly has a wide variety of characters to perform including Americans; Japanese and German.
 I enjoyed how some talk about working with Sylvester McCoy in this tale.